lightpanda-io/browser/README.md

 ### Lightpanda is built for performance

-If we want both Javascript and performance, for a real headless browser, we need to start from scratch.
-Not yet another iteration of Chromium, really from a blank page.
+If we want both Javascript and performance in a true headless browser, we need to start from scratch.
+Not another iteration of Chromium, really from a blank page.
 Crazy right?
 But that’s we did:

 - Not based on Chromium, Blink or WebKit
 - Low-level system programming language (Zig) with optimisations in mind
-- Opinionated, without graphical rendering
+- Opinionated: without graphical rendering

 ## Status